Empathic Illness: when the pain of the others overcomes you

 - Empathic preoccupation that allows us to understand and experience other people’s emotional states, arouse concern and help from a healthy place without compromising to show our psychological balance.

-- Emotional contagion can cause a great suffering to the empath, because they absorb the emotions of the other for themselves and, not knowing how to protect themselves, they end up suffering with the others, without being able to help them.
+- Emotional contagion can cause a great suffering to the empath.
+They absorb the emotions of the other for themselves and, not knowing how to protect themselves, they end up suffering with the others, without being able to help them.

-When we get involved in other people’s problems without knowing how to protect ourselves, empathy begins to erode and to work against us, generating the fatigue of compassion.
+When we get involved in other people’s concerns without knowing how to protect ourselves, empathy begins to erode and to work against us, generating the fatigue of compassion.

 The term compassion fatigue was coined by psychologist Charles Figley to define people who, after helping those around them in their trauma, experience deep and extreme fatigue.
 Compassion fatigue arises as a result of the inability to manage the pain that the other’s problem can cause in ourselves.